 - Represented the National Association of Broadcasters and other media and newspaper industry parties as lead counsel in the U.S. Supreme Court in defense of the FCC’s repeal or modification of restrictive and outdated local media ownership rules, winning 9-0.
 Now representing the National Association of Broadcasters in the latest challenge to the media ownership rules in U.S. Court of Appeals for the Third Circuit.

-- Represented the National Association of Private Fund Managers, and other private funds trade associations, in winning Fifth Circuit challenge to SEC rule asserting proscriptive authority over private funds.
+- Represented the National Association of Private Fund Managers, and other private funds trade associations, in winning Fifth Circuit challenge to SEC rule asserting proscriptive authority over private funds, resulting in vacatur of the entire rule.

-- Representing the National Association of Private Fund Managers, and other private funds trade associations, in challenge to SEC’s “dealer” rule.
+- Represented the National Association of Private Fund Managers, and other private funds trade associations, in successful N.D.
+Texas challenge to SEC’s “dealer” rule, resulting in vacatur of entire rule.

-- Representing T-Mobile in FCC enforcement action imposing $80 million penalty regarding location data.
+- Representing T-Mobile in D.C.
+Circuit appeal of FCC enforcement action imposing $80 million penalty regarding location data.

-- Representing Amrock, a sister company of Quicken Loans, in Texas Supreme Court appeal of $706 million jury verdict for alleged trade secret misappropriation and related appeals regarding the sealing of trial exhibits, after successfully obtaining reversal of the entire verdict and trial court’s sealing orders in state court of appeals—including a win in the Texas Supreme Court in the sealing appeal.
+- Representing Amrock, a sister company of Quicken Loans, in Texas Supreme Court appeal of $706 million jury verdict for alleged trade secret misappropriation and related appeals regarding the sealing of trial exhibits, after successfully obtaining reversal of the entire verdict and trial court’s sealing orders in state court of appeals—including several wins in the Texas Supreme Court in the sealing appeals.

 - Representing Bank of America in defending against FDIC lawsuit seeking alleged underpayment to the Federal Deposit Insurance Fund of more than $1 billion in D.C. district court and asserting counterclaim under the Administrative Procedure Act seeking to invalidate the underlying FDIC regulations.

 - Represented CTIA-The Wireless Association in the D.C.
-Circuit in successfully upholding the FCC’s “Restoring Internet Freedom Order” repealing the “net neutrality” regime.
-Now representing CTIA in the FCC’s new rulemaking seeking to reinstate those rules.
+Circuit in successfully upholding the FCC’s “Restoring Internet Freedom Order” repealing the “net neutrality” regime and recently in overturning the subsequent reinstatement of those rules in the Sixth Circuit.

 - Represented Verizon in successful D.C.
 Circuit appeal of the FCC’s order formally adopting “net neutrality” rules, obtaining vacatur of the rules.